HaveAGitGat/Tdarr/updater/README.md

 Using docker, all server plugins, samples, database files etc are stored in '/app/server' so make sure to map that folder to your host.
 The 'tdarr' container contains both Tdarr_Server and Tdarr_WebUI.

+Note: The server and nodes must have the same library folders and cache mounted.

 Docker run examples:

         docker run -ti \